 forward into tight areas until the loose areas become tight.

 I use the Digital Heat Gun from Ace Hardware that reaches 1100° (Fahrenheit) although any other brand will work, as long as it reaches this temp.
+This can also be done with a mini torch - it is much faster, which is both an advantage and a disadvantage, depending on whether you destroy the boot or not.
 Place the boot (or shell) on the foot and then palpate the boot walls.
 You will usually find that some areas of the boot are tight against the foot, and some are loose – you can press the boot wall inward to close the air space inside.
 Mark any areas that are tight with a Sharpie.
 When heat fitting, you will generally be moving the foot forward into tight areas until the loose areas become tight.